lukasturcani/stk/docs/source/index.rst

 support for the creation of MongoDB databases, which can be used to store molecules constructed by users, or discovered by the evolutionary algorithm.
-In addition, property values calculated for those molecules can also be stored and retrieved in the database.
+In addition, property values calculated for those molecules can also be stored and retrieved from the database.

 Usable Defaults
 ...............

-A goal of :mod:`.stk` is to provide simple interfaces and require minimal information from users to achieve basic and common tasks, but also allow essentially extensive customization and extension in order to facilitate complex workflows.
+A goal of :mod:`.stk` is to provide simple interfaces and require minimal information from users to achieve basic and common tasks, but also allow extensive customization and extension in order to facilitate complex workflows.

 Extensibility and Customization